Prosecutors open investigation into Rep.-Elect George Santos

 Associated Press

-NEW YORK (AP) — Long Island prosecutors have launched an investigation into U.S. Rep.-elect George Santos of New York, after revelations surfaced that the now-embattled Republican lied about his heritage, education and professional pedigree as he campaigned for office.
+NEW YORK (AP) — U.S. Rep.-elect George Santos of New York was under investigation by Long Island prosecutors on Wednesday, after revelations surfaced that the now-embattled Republican lied about his heritage, education and professional pedigree as he campaigned for office.

-But despite intensifying doubt about his fitness to hold federal office, Santos has thus far shown no signs of stepping aside — even as he has publicly admitted to a long list of fabrications.
+Despite intensifying doubt about his fitness to hold federal office, Santos has shown no signs of stepping aside — even as he publicly admitted to a long list of lies.

 “The numerous fabrications and inconsistencies associated with Congressman-Elect Santos are nothing short of stunning,” said Nassau County District Attorney Anne T. Donnelly, a Republican.

 “The residents of Nassau County and other parts of the third district must have an honest and accountable representative in Congress,” she said.
-“No one is above the law and if a crime was committed in this county, we will prosecute it.”
+“If a crime was committed in this county, we will prosecute it.”

-Santos’ campaign did not immediately respond to a request for comment Wednesday.

-He was scheduled to be sworn in next Tuesday, when the U.S. House reconvenes.
-If he assumes office, he could have face investigations by the House Committee on Ethics and the Justice Department.

 The Republican has admitted to lying about having Jewish ancestry, a Wall Street pedigree and a college degree, but he has yet to address other lingering questions — including the source of what appears to be a quickly amassed fortune despite recent financial problems, including evictions and owing thousands in back rent.